rg-3/tenv.rb/README.md

     [1] twenv.rb (main)> read-links --help
     read-links [OPTIONS] [user]

-    Read external links from your home timeline or the timeline of a user
+    Read external links from your home timeline or the timeline of a user.

+    Examples

+    # Read links from the timeline of `client.user`
+    twenv.rb (main)> read-links

+    # Read links from @rubyinside
+    twenv.rb (main)> read-links rubyinside --max 75

+    Options

         -m, --max       The max number of links to find.
-Default is 10 -h, --help      Show this message.
+Default is 25 -h, --help      Show this message.

 __<a id='commands-delete-your-tweets'> 5) delete-my-tweets</a>__